 Intellectual property law: area of practice

-What are the likely implications of Brexit for intellectual property law?
+Who are the clients in intellectual property law?

 IP law is relevant to basically everyone; I’ve advised a self-employed individual who made pop-up stages out of scaffolding, SMEs, and multinational technology companies.
 Certain organisations will come across IP issues more regularly in the course of their business.
 This includes technology and pharmaceutical companies, where, to a certain extent, the value of their business is based on their IP rights.
 IP rights play a significant part in the development of new technologies, such as 5G or artificial intelligence, as well as pharmaceutical products, which can generate a degree of media interest.

 What does a typical intellectual property law case look like?

 A typical case would begin with a company that wishes to sue another company for infringement of its intellectual property rights.
 Proceedings would be issued, and the opposing side would likely say they do not infringe the IP right and allege that the right was invalid in some way in their defence.
 After the parties have set out their cases, there will be a case management conference to determine the appropriate directions to take the matter to trial (for example, what disclosure and evidence is required).
 Litigation concerning IP rights tends to be highly evidence based, though it varies as to whether the significant issues will turn on evidence of fact or expert evidence.